cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The security considerations in {{security}} are based largely on the security analysis of {{DPRS23}}.
 Thanks to Hannah Davis and Mike Rosulek, who lent their time to developing definitions and security proofs.

+Thanks to Julia Hesse who provided feedback on behalf of the Crypto Review Panel.

 Thanks to Junye Chen, Henry Corrigan-Gibbs, Armando Faz-Hernández, Simon Friedberger, Tim Geoghegan, Albert Liu, Brandon Pitman, Mariana Raykova,